SynthSlav/Cinephile-M2/README.md

 ## Overview
 CinePhile is a responsive and user-friendly web application designed for movie lovers.
 The project showcases a structured and intuitive interface, providing essential tools for searching movies, viewing details, and managing personal watchlists.

-The application is built with modern web technologies (React, React Router, React Bootstrap, Framer Motion), to ensure dynamic interactions, appealing aesthetics, and a smooth user experience.
-It includes key features such as a robust search functionality, detailed movie information display, and a personalized watchlist system to enhance user engagement.

 This is a web development project built with a focus on usability, visual appeal, and a passion for cinema.